GUIDE 2025

 Organizations may practice handling catastrophe scenarios using the Fusion Framework System, preparing them for real situations.
 Role definitions make it clear to employees in charge of emergency notification challenges.

-By establishing a threshold for downtime and lost productivity, impact tolerances enable businesses to automate their first reaction procedures.
-Fusion also comes with an intuitive user interface with a range of features enhancing the robustness of all business operations.
+By establishing a downtime and lost productivity threshold, impact tolerances enable businesses to automate their first reaction procedures.
+Fusion also comes with an intuitive user interface with a range of features enhancing the robustness of all critical business operations.

 Pros: